THE CONFERENCE TO BE SEEN IN...

 The Orange Empire Conference was established as a premiere intercollegiate athletic conference prior to the 1986-87 academic year and has changed very little in over 20 years as it still features most of the inaugural colleges.
 Most of the original colleges were members of the South Coast Conference prior to joining forces to establish the powerful Orange Empire Conference.
 Cypress, Orange Coast, Rancho Santiago (now Santa Ana College), Riverside, and Saddleback were each initial members of the OEC along with Citrus.
 The six-college conference remained intact for two years until, prior to the 1988-89 academic year, a couple of changes were made.
 Citrus left the OEC to join the Western State Conference while Fullerton and Golden West were added to the Orange Empire Conference.
 This change made much more sense as now all of the colleges in Orange County were a part of the Orange Empire Conference, along with Riverside from the Inland Empire which had a full comprehensive athletic program like most of those in Orange County.
-Most recently, Norco College was added prior to the 2013-14 season, making the Orange Empire Conference a 10-college conference.
+Norco College was added prior to the 2013-14 season.
+Most recently, Copper Mountain College joined prior to the 2017-18 season, making the Orange Empire Conference an 11-college conference.

 The new seven-college conference immediately gained notoriety as one of the top conference’s in the state as three teams from the OEC won state championships in the spring of 1987: Saddleback softball, Orange Coast women’s swimming, and Orange Coast women’s tennis.
 The post-season playoff presence by these OEC teams has not let up since, with OEC teams winning a state championship in every sport within its first six years.
 Since then, OEC teams have been dominant in sports such as baseball, cross country, soccer, softball, swimming, volleyball, and water polo.
 In just over 20 years the nine colleges which make up the Orange Empire Conference have won 268 state championships.